cirosantilli/latex-cheat/README.md

     okular --unique '/path/to/main.pdf#src:123/path/to/main.tex'

 where `123` is the current line number.
+TODO where is documented?

+Highlight exact point in output page for the given input input line on forward searches: not yet possible, feature request at: <https://bugs.kde.org/show_bug.cgi?id=240315>

 ### blatexml